sqtran/sqtran.github.io/_posts/2019-08-27-JBoss-HA-Singleton-WAR.md

 Running `mvn clean package` produces a completely deployable jar file, but we're interested in creating a WAR file.
 Luckily, it only takes a two modifications.

+## Steps

+###  Modify pom.xml
-1. Modify the `pom.xml` to change the packaging.
+You'll need to change the packaging format from EJB to WAR.

 ```xml
 <artifactId>ha-singleton-deployment</artifactId>